murikistudio/simple-gui-transitions/README.md

 #### Auto Start
 If the current layout will trigger its transition at startup.

-#### Layout ID
-ID of layout to trigger changes on the singleton `GuiTransitions` (at method parameters named `id`).
-If empty, will be assumed as the `Layout` node name.

-#### Animation
+#### Animation Enter
-The animation type of the transition.
+The animation type of the controls when entering the screen.
 The available animations are:

+- Fade
 - Slide left, right, up and down
+- Scale vertical, horizontal and both

+#### Animation Leave
+The animation type of the controls when leaving the screen.
+The available animations are:

 - Fade
+- Slide left, right, up and down
 - Scale vertical, horizontal and both

-_* Currently the slide animations only work properly if `display/window/stretch/mode` is set to `2D`._

 #### Duration
 The total animation duration in seconds.

+#### Delay
+Delay between transitions for each node contained in `Group` or `Controls`.

+#### Layout ID
+ID of layout to trigger changes on the singleton `GuiTransitions` (at method parameters named `id`).
+If empty, will be assumed as the `Layout` node name.

 #### Layout
 The main layout node.
 It will be hidden and shown accordingly.
 Should be the topmost node of the current layout.

+#### Controls
+Array of individual nodes to be animated.
+The order will be taken in account to apply the animation `Delay`.

 #### Group
 A node with children controls to be animated in sequence.
+The order will be taken in account to apply the animation `Delay`.
-Example: a `HBoxContainer` or `VBoxContainer` with several buttons as children will allow to animate all of those buttons one by one.
+Example: a `HBoxContainer` or `VBoxContainer` with several buttons as children will allow to animate all buttons one by one.

-See the `Delay` property.
+#### Center Pivot
+When `Animation Enter` or `Animation Leave` is one of the scale animations, it will center the control's pivot offset property.

-#### Delay
+#### Ease Type
-Delay between each `Group`'s children transitions.
+Ease curve of the animations.
+Same as `Tween.EaseType`.

 #### Transition Type
-Transition curve of the transition animation.
+Transition curve of the animations.
 Same as `Tween.TransitionType`.

-#### Ease Type
-Ease curve of the transition animation.
-Same as `Tween.EaseType`.

 ## Singleton `GuiTransitions`
 The singleton `GuiTransitions` allows to trigger the transitions globally and swap between GUI layouts.